NishiNegi/backend-assessment/README.md

   "__v": 0
 }
 ```
-New list is automatically added to the user's lists.
+The new list is automatically added to the user's lists.

 ### Consult a user's lists

-For users to consult their lists, send a GET http request to `/api/favs`.
+For users to consult their lists, send a GET HTTP request to `/api/favs`.

-Only users who have logged in can consult their own lists.
+Only users who have logged in can consult their lists.
 That is why you must include the [token provided on the login](#users-login) in the request headers.

-If the user is verified and has lists, server will return a status 200 with the following json message:
+If the user is verified and has lists, the server will return a status 200 with the following JSON message:

 ```json
 [